Who can become a foster or adoptive Resource Parent?

 Becoming a foster/adoptive Resource Parent is a simple procedure, but takes time and determination to complete.
 All requirements for becoming a Resource Parent are intended to provide safety and security for both child and foster and adoptive resource parent.
 The steps are:

-1. Attend a Resource Family Approval (RFA) Orientation meeting (See Orientation Schedule File Below)
+1. Attend a Resource Family Approval (RFA) Orientation meeting through an FFA listed below

 2. Complete and Submit RFA Application forms